arianrezai/podcast-generator/README.md

 ## Usage

-1. Upload any text file to the created S3 bucket:
+1. Upload any text or PDF file to the created S3 bucket:
 ```bash
 aws s3 cp your-document.txt s3://your-bucket-name/
 ```